nidayand/norelite/README.md

  - if any message received from a parent node has a type="scenario" that has precedence over type="rule" and type="direct" has precedence over type="scenario"

 **NOTE: This is the only node that can take multiple inputs**.
 The node can, by an identifier in the incoming message, distinguish from where the incoming node was sent and stores all received messages within the node to make a decision on what to output.
 If there is a need to merge different paths just make sure that you will use this node as the "merge node" before subsequent nodes (see the example of the "Alarm is off/home" in the picture below that is just after the `nrl-switch` node)

+### nrl-limit node
+The nrl-limit node is used to limit the load on the node and the device and is based on the core Delay node (basic logic is all from that node but only with the functionality of a delay) but with some additional functionality.
+It will, whenever a new message is received, validate the current buffer of messages and if the instruction differs (e.g. turn off or dim value) from what previously have been received it will remove the first messages in the queue.
+This is used to avoid any unnecessary on/off actions and should be placed just before the end node that will send the actions to the hardware device.
+Default rate limit is 30 msg/minute and can be configured.

+### nrl-dayslimit node
+The dayslimit node is used to activate or inactivate a flow based on the current day of the week.

+### nrl-timelimit node
+The timelimit node is used to activate or inactivate a flow based on the current time

+### nrl-value node
+The value node is used to set a dim level.

+### nrl-hold node
+The nrl-hold node is used to hold an instruction for a certain amount of time if a change of action (On to Off or Off to On) is sent.
+E.g. if an On value (msg.payload.status = 1 and change in msg.payload.value = 1-100) that message can be hold even if an turn Off instruction is received (msg.payload.status = 0) and vice versa an Off value can be hold.
+An example when this can be used is if you want the lights to be still on for 5 minutes even if the rule has instructed to turn off.
+Dim value changes will still be let through (msg.payload.value=0-100 changes)

 ### nrl-rfxcom node
 The rfxcom node is a node to be used with [node-red-contrib-rfxcom](https://github.com/maxwellhadley/node-red-contrib-rfxcom).
 It will translate the output from a nrl-switch node into a format understood by [node-red-contrib-rfxcom](https://github.com/maxwellhadley/node-red-contrib-rfxcom) who will send the instructions to the connected hardware.